ferrous-systems/rust-exercises/exercise-book/src/nrf52-usb-control-transfers.md

 For detailed information about control transfers see [Chapter 4 of USB In a Nutshell](https://www.beyondlogic.org/usbnutshell/usb4.shtml).

-In this workshop, we expect the host to perform a control transfer to find out what kind of device we are.
+In this exercise, we expect the host to perform a control transfer to find out what kind of device we are.